phramusca/RomManager/README.md

 ### Destination folder

-* where to export files
+* where to export selected roms
-* where to read "gamelist.xml"
+* where to read "gamelist.xml" files

 ### <a name="GoodToolsConfig"></a> GoodToolsConfig.ods